gbrut002/HW-Site/index.md

 ## Welcome to Gerald's homepage

-This is a homework assignment that I rushed to do but still accomplished because I'm the man.
+This is a homework assignment that I rushed to do but still had a little problem with my links

 ***I got ...**